decentraland/documentation/content/creator/sdk7/2d-ui/ui_button_events.md

 TODO: is there an euqivalent to isPointerBlocker?

-All UI elements have an `isPointerBlocker` property, that determines if they can be clicked.
-If this value is false, the pointer should ignore them and respond to whatever is behind the element.

 > Tip: If you want to add text over a button, keep in mind that the text needs to have the `isPointerBlocker` property set to `false`, otherwise players might be clicking the text instead of the button.
  -->